rust-lang/book/nostarch/chapter02.md

 system), and the lines may be in a different order.

-When we include an external dependency, Cargo fetches the latest versions of everything that dependency needs from the registry, which is a copy of data from Crates.io at *https://crates.io*.
+When we include an external dependency, Cargo fetches the latest versions of everything that dependency needs from the *registry*, which is a copy of data from Crates.io at *https://crates.io*.
 Crates.io is where people in the Rust ecosystem post their open source Rust projects for others to use.